Play to Generalize: Learning to Reason Through Game Play: Introduction

 Why does it work?
-We hypothesize that gameplay encourages generalizable cognitive primitives or skills that are transferable to multimodal reasoning benchmarks such as spatial understanding and sequential planning.
-Unlike SFT or RL on math questions, which could reinforce memorization on training data~\cite{chu2025sft,yue2025does}, gameplay training may incentivize more flexible representations and strategies.
-Supporting this view, our ablation studies reveal that both the prompt and reward designs play critical roles in enabling effective learning (Sec.~\ref{sec:ablation}).
-We also find that different games emphasize distinct reasoning skills: Snake, a 2D grid game where the player maneuvers the ``snake'' to avoid collisions and reach apples, promotes performance on multimodal math questions concerning 2D coordinates, while Rotation, a puzzle to identify the rotating angle of 3D objects, performs better on angle and length related ones (Fig.~\ref{fig:acc_diff}).
-Furthermore, training on both tasks together leads to consistently better performance on downstream multimodal reasoning benchmarks than training on either game alone, suggesting the scalable possibility of games (Tab.~\ref{tab:math_generalization}).
+Our ablation studies suggest that reasoning skills incentivized by gameplay can be helpful to other multimodal reasoning tasks.
+For example, Snake, a game set on a \textit{2D grid} where the player maneuvers the ``snake'' to avoid collisions and collect apples, significantly improves performance on math problems involving \textit{2D coordinates}.
+In contrast, Rotation, a puzzle requiring recognition of 3D \textit{object rotation angles}, more strongly boosts performance on \textit{geometry questions involving angles and lengths} (Fig.~\ref{fig:acc_diff}).
+Furthermore, jointly training on both games yields consistently stronger results on downstream benchmarks than training on either game alone, suggesting the \textbf{compositionality} of the acquired skills (Tab.~\ref{tab:math_generalization}).

-These results suggest a new post-training paradigm.
-Beyond collecting domain-specific data, we can also design scalable and controllable pre-text games that unlock desired reasoning behaviors transferable to downstream tasks.
-Synthetic game environments provide structured, rule-based reward signals with high controllability, enabling stable RL learning through difficulty scheduling.
-There are contemporary works studying the properties of reasoning models with game environments, taking advantage of its controllability~\cite{illusion-of-thinking}, while we emphasize on its out-of-domain generalization capability.
-Scaling the data in these environments is also significantly easier than collecting human-annotated data.
-Altogether, these findings indicate a promising paradigm of post-training with synthetic tasks such as games, reminiscent of the rise of self-supervised learning in vision and language~\cite{he2020momentum,doersch2015unsupervised,radford2018improving}, where pretraining on synthetic yet principled pre-text tasks leads to broad generalization.
+All these results point to a new post-training strategy: rather than relying solely on domain-specific datasets, we can design scalable and controllable \textbf{surrogate tasks for post-training}, such as games, that unlock reasoning behaviors transferable to downstream applications.
+Synthetic game environments offer structured, rule-based rewards and fine-grained controllability, while also scaling far more easily than human-annotated data.
+This promising paradigm of post-training with surrogate tasks reminisces self-supervised pre-training in vision and language~\citep{he2020momentum,doersch2015unsupervised,radford2018improving}, where carefully designed pretext tasks produce broad generalization.

-The following sections are organized as follows: In Sec.~\ref{sec:RL_game}, we focus on game tasks, introducing how to post-train with RL on games and show improvements on unseen games to demonstrate out-of-distribution generalization.
-In Sec.~\ref{sec:exp}, we focus on out-of-domain generalization evaluation, further showing training on visual games brings improvement to out-of-domain generalization on unseen visual reasoning tasks.
-In Sec.~\ref{sec:related}, we summarize recent developments of reinforcement learning and generalization in MLLMs and highlight how our \ourmethod differs by leveraging simple games to achieve stronger generalization.